samvera-labs/bloom-iiif/README.md

 <img src="https://user-images.githubusercontent.com/7376450/160845852-39bf8942-1db4-41ee-881f-889ba2a4f61e.png" class="bloom-screenshot" alt="Bloom screenshot"/>

-### :construction: Under Development :construction:
+# Bloom IIIF

+**A slider component rendered from a IIIF Collection**

 _Bloom is still in alpha development.
 We do not recommend incorporating this into projects yet.
 You can test it out locally with your IIIF collections._

-# Bloom IIIF

-**A slider component rendered from a IIIF Collection**

 ---